The Magic School Bus Lost in the Solar System: Synopsis

 Ms. Frizzle's class is learning about the Solar System and Arnold's unpleasant cousin Janet, who constantly raves about herself, has joined them.
 The Friz decides to take the kids on a field trip to the planetarium.
 But once they get there, they find the planetarium is closed for repairs.
 However, on the way back to school, Ms. Frizzle pushes a button that makes the bus transform into a rocket and blast off into outer space.

 Once in outer space, the bus flies to Earth's Moon, where the kids make the most of the lesser gravity.
 Ms. Frizzle then takes them to the Sun and then Mercury, Venus and Mars before flying into the asteroid belt.
 However, while in the belt, one of the bus's tail lights is damaged by an asteroid and the Friz flies out to fix the tail light with a tether line connecting her to the bus.
 However, the bus's autopilot malfunctions, causing the bus to fly off, breaking Ms. Frizzle's tether line and leaving her stranded in the asteroid belt.

 Janet looks through the Friz's things and finds Ms. Frizzle's lesson book, which documents the information she is supposed to tell the kids during the field trip (complete with "Arnold, are you listening?" written into it.)
 Janet reads through the book as they pass the outer planets and until they pass Pluto, leaving the solar system.
+When the class got to Pluto, the Sun (because Pluto is far away from the Sun) did not look big anymore but it was a small yellow star.
 Janet then flips through the book and finds the instructions for the autopilot, so they can fly back to the asteroid belt and rescue Ms. Frizzle.

 After they rescue the Friz, they return to Earth.
-The children tell various adults about their trips, but unfortunately they don't believe them, thinking that instead it was all their imagination - perhaps some kind of game they played with their friends.
+The children tell various adults about their trips, but unfortunately, they do not believe them, thinking that instead it was all their imagination - perhaps some kind of game they played with their friends.
+The book then lists important reasons not to attempt this field trip in reality.